 I came away from my sojourn in England convinced that the “Save the Earth” people had never lived in Texas or Oklahoma.
 I knew from experience that Mother Earth didn’t need to be cared for; she needed to be tamed, broken, collared and caged.
 She is a saber-toothed tiger, eager to shed man’s blood and blissfully indifferent to the consequences of her actions.

 We Need to Care for This?

-Oklahoma in springtime meant tornadoes, thunderstorms, wicked unexpected heatwaves, late snowstorms and crop-crushing hail storms.
-Summer brought drought, searing heat, blowing dust and energy-sapping humidity.
-Fall was an explosion of allergens to make up for the relatively mild weather.
-Winter was tree-crushing ice storms.
-The ground was 90% limestone, so growing anything required dedication, hard work, sweat, perseverance and more than a bit of luck.
-We had poisonous snakes and venomous and/or biting bugs.
+The ground is 90% limestone, so growing anything requires dedication, hard work, sweat, perseverance and more than a bit of luck.
+We have poisonous snakes and venomous and/or biting bugs.
 In one 18 month stretch, my hometown of 35,000 people suffered a devastating direct hit by a tornado and two “100 Year” floods.
-In other words, “Mother Nature” was mean, nasty, ill-tempered and downright murderous most all the time.
+In other words, “Mother Nature” is mean, nasty, ill-tempered and downright murderous most all the time.

 Earth First?
 Puh-leeze!

 I’m certain that the “Earth-First-ers” never spent weeks on end digging ton after ton of limestone from their vegetable garden.
 I’m pretty sure they never cowered in a “fraidy hole” hoping the tornado blowing over didn’t kill them.